Touransland-ZC/Technical__Assignment/README.md

 # Technical__Assignment
-Implementing option 1, which is a command-line program for File Organizer
+Implementing option 1, which is a command-line program for a file organizer

-- It organizes files in a folder into Images, Documents, Videos, Audio, Archives, eBooks, and Others based on extension The categories include Images, Documents, Videos, Audio, Archives, eBooks, and Others based on extension, handling the no extension files and the multi-extension files.
+- It organizes files in a folder into new categorical folders, including Images, Documents, Videos, Audio, Archives, eBooks, and Others based on extension, handling the no extension files and the multi-extension files.

 - It shows a summary with counts per category.
 - It shows an optional pie chart.